Goodog teaches humans and guides them to

 Does Goodog arrange Puppy Playdates during stay-at-home orders?

 Yes.
-The health order allows 2, or 5 vaccinated people to meet for outdoor exercise/recreation i.e. walking your pup.
-There are different rules for each LGA so please check the current rules below.
+Even when there are health orders they allow 2, or 5 vaccinated people to meet for outdoor exercise/recreation i.e. walking your pup.

 Therefore, Goodog matches local clients for outdoor Puppy Playdates during stay-at-home orders.
 Goodog Puppy Playdates assist pups to receive puppy-to-puppy socialisation with other pups their own age.
 This is arranged once you book into a class.